-A. Each youth committed to DCFS shall be assigned a Youth Parole Counselor (YPC) and a Youth Parole Mental Health Counselor (MHC) from the Youth Parole Bureau (YPB) within three days of the YPB receiving the court-ordered commitment per Admissions and Placement (DCFS/JJS 500.15).
+- A. Each youth committed to DCFS shall be assigned a Youth Parole Counselor (YPC) and a Youth Parole Mental Health Counselor (MHC) from the Youth Parole Bureau (YPB) within three days of the YPB receiving the court-ordered commitment (DCFS/JJS 500.15, Admissions and Placement. - B. YPCs shall meet with newly committed youth in detention within 14 days of being assigned the case, and prior to the youth's transport to a state facility or treatment program (diverted youth).

-- B. YPCs shall meet with newly committed youth in detention within 14 days of being assigned the case, and prior to the youth's transport to a state facility or treatment program (diverted youth). - C. The Parole MHC shall conduct all required assessments, which shall include the Nevada Rapid Indicator Tool (NRIT; DCFS/JJS 500.18), the Facility Score Sheet (DCFS/JJS 500.15), and the CUMHA (DCFS/JJS 400.06). - D. The Parole Clinical Program Manager shall ensure all relevant documentation, including a recent (within 6 months) YLS/CMI is included in the commitment packet for the youth. - 1.
-If the YLS/CMI is not received or is expired, the Parole Clinical Program Manager shall provide the sending county two business days to provide it.
-If it is not provided, the Parole MHC shall conduct a YLS/CMI per Youth Level of Service/Case Management Inventory (DCFS/JJS 500.17). - E. Once all documentation is received from the sending county and all assessments are completed, the Admissions Team shall consider individual youth needs, risk levels, and supervision levels when recommending a youth for placement in a state facility or community-based provider, including Residential Treatment Centers.
+- C. The Youth Parole MHC shall conduct all required assessments, which shall include the Nevada Rapid Indicator Tool (NRIT; DCFS/JJS 500.18), the Facility Score Sheet (DCFS/JJS 500.15), and the Children's Uniform Mental Health Assessment (CUMHA): (DCFS/JJS 400.06). - D. The Youth Parole Clinical Program Manager shall ensure all relevant documentation, including a recent (within 6 months) YLS/CMI is included in the commitment packet for the youth. - 1.
+If the YLS/CMI is not received or is expired, the Youth Parole Clinical Program Manager shall provide the sending county two business days to provide a current YLS and inform the sending county the admissions process shall not begin until an updated YLS/CMI is received. - E. Once all documentation is received from the sending county and all assessments are completed, the Admissions Team shall consider individual youth needs, risk levels, and supervision levels when recommending a youth for placement in a state facility or community-based provider, including, but not limed to, Treatment Facilities.